Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Introduction

-The plan for this paper is as follows.
-In Section 2 we first transform the problem to a domain with fixed interface, employing a {\em Hanzawa transform} \cite{Han81}.
-This is the so-called {\em direct mapping approach}.
-Section 3 is devoted to results on local well-posedness for problem \eqref{stefan}, based on the approach in \cite{EPS03} and \cite{DPZ08}.
-We introduce the state manifolds $\cSM_\gamma$ for (\ref{stefan}) and we consider the local semiflow in $\cSM_\gamma$ generated by problem \eqref{stefan}.
-In Section 4 we discuss equilibria and their linear stability properties.
-Here we rely on previous work of the authors \cite{PrSi08}.
-In Section~5 we establish the corresponding stability properties for the nonlinear problem, employing the {\em generalized principle of linearized stability}, extending the results of \cite{PSZ09} to the situation considered here.
-The main result of this section shows convergence of solutions to an equilibrium which start out near stable equilibria.
-Moreover, we give a rigorous proof of the instability result.
+The stability result in \cite{Ha12} has been obtained using the method of higher energy estimates as well as suitable orthogonality conditions to deal with the nontrivial kernel $N(L_\gamma)$ of the linearization.
+A related idea of flow decomposition is used: the flow is decomposed into a finite-dimensional component and a remaining infinite dimensional component which, in a suitable sense, is transversal to the equilibrium manifold $\cE$.
+Related ideas have also been used in the study of long-time asymptotics for the Mullins-Sekerka model \cite{AlFu03, ES98}, or in the long-time analysis of some curvature driven flows \cite{Str02}, and of solitons, see for instance the review in \cite{Tao09}.

 Of ultimate importance is the Lyapunov functional for (\ref{stefan}), which is given by the negative total entropy $-\Phi(u,\Gamma)$.
-It takes bounded global-in-time solutions to the set of equilibria, and then by the results of Section 5 and compactness of the orbits, such solutions must converge towards an equilibrium in the topology of the state manifold $\cSM_\gamma$ provided they come close to a stable equilibrium.
+It takes bounded global-in-time solutions to the set of equilibria, and then by the results of Section 5 and relative compactness of the orbits, any such solution must converge towards an equilibrium in the topology of the state manifold $\cSM_\gamma$ provided it comes close to a stable equilibrium.

 Our analysis is carried out in the framework of $L_p$-spaces, with $n+2<p<\infty$.
 We expect that it would be enough to require $(n+2)/2<p<\infty$ (so unfortunately $p>2$ even in $2D$!), but for the sake of simplicity we restrict ourselves here to the stronger assumption $p>n+2$.
-We also expect that a similar analysis can be obtained in the framework of the small H\"older spaces $h^\alpha$, which would, though, require higher order compatibility conditions.
+We also expect that a similar analysis can be obtained in the framework of the little H\"older spaces $h^\alpha$, which would, though, require higher order compatibility conditions.

+f) Finally, we we would like to address open problems and directions of future research.
+We are confident that our approach based on maximal regularity is flexible and general enough to also investigate more complex models that take {\em surface energy} into consideration.
+In fact, the case where the surface tension depends on the temperature has recently been considered in \cite{PSW11}.
+Of considerable interest is also the case where the Gibbs-Thomson law is replaced by